ffrappo/code-narrator-turbo/docs/Prerequisites.md

    npm install
    ```

-After completing these prerequisites, you should be able to work with and modify the Code-Narrator project.
+After completing these prerequisites, you should be able to work with and modify the code-narrator-turbo project.